Wind at My Back: Max Sutton

 Max (James Carroll) is a local social studies teacher and coach in town who takes a liking to Honey.
 Max actually meets the boys first, when they have run away from home to the family's cabin.
 After they get hurt in a kitchen accident, he helps them.
 He encourages them to join the school's sports teams, which Hub eventually does.
 He also drives them to secretly visit Violet in another town.
 In the second season, Max and Honey are married.
 When Max marries Honey, Hub resents his addition to the family.
 Hub feels he is a weak replacement for their father and resists Max's attempts to control him or Fat.
 They eventually accept each other and Hub later sees Max as a support.
 May also has issues with Max, believing him to be a Communist and too laid back to be a school teacher.
-Eventually, they come to an understanding, after Max discovers a vein of ore on May's rural property just before she was to sell it.
+Eventually, they come to an understanding, after Max discovers a vein of nickel ore on May's rural property just before she was to sell it.
 When Honey gives birth to Max's child, Zach, he is delighted.
 Max is a freelance writer, who sometimes writes crime stories or pieces for the local radio station, in addition to being school vice-principal.
 In the Christmas special, Honey and he work together to try to find a way for him to complete his novel and allow Honey to go to college.
 Max is eventually elected town Mayor, defeating hotel owner Mr. Cramp.